Dr Jan Culik

-- A video interview with Martin Pilař, Ostrava University, on 19th century Czech literature HERE, also available for download from Humbox HERE
+- A video interview with Martin Pilař, Ostrava University, on 19th century Czech literature, also available for download from Humbox

-- A video interview with Martin Myant on Czech economics since the fall of communism is HERE, also in HERE
+- A video interview with Martin Myant on Czech economics since the fall of communism is also available to download

-- A video interview with Jan Čulík on Czech history is HERE, also in Humbox HERE
+- A video interview with Jan Čulík on Czech history is also available in Humbox

-- A video interview with Jan Čulík on twentieth-century Czech literature is HERE, also in Humbox HERE
+- A video interview with Jan Čulík on twentieth-century Czech literature is also available in Humbox

 On 20th May, 2016, Jan Čulík gave a paper entitled "New Media as a New Source of Censorship?" at the Catholic University in Budapest as a part of an annual research forum devoted to issues of censorship.